chupanw/seai/README.md

 ## Course Syllabus and Policies

-The course uses Canvas for homework submission, grading, discussion, questions, announcements, and supplementary documents; slides will be posted here; github is used to coordinate group work.
+The course uses Canvas for homework submission, grading, discussion, questions, announcements, and supplementary documents; slides will be posted here; Github is used to coordinate group work.

 **Prerequisites:** We expect basic exposure to (a) software engineering and (b) machine learning as well as reasonable programming skills.
 The prerequisites can be filled in many forms:
 * Regarding software engineering you should have a basic familiarity with using version control, gathering requirements, software design and modeling, testing and test automation.
 Courses 17-313, and  17-654, 17-655 apply, but you may also have prerequisite software engineering knowledge from other courses or practical work experience.